-In that light, it’s recommended to use WordPress or any other reliable CMS.
+In that light, you can use WordPress or any other reliable CMS.
 Such platforms have become well-known brands, which is why they invest more time and energy in their tools.

 Every time a website owner enters the WP dashboard, they should check for the latest updates.
-The Updates icon is placed in the upper left corner.
-Whenever there’s a new update, it should be installed at once.
+The Updates icon is in the upper left corner.
+Whenever there’s a new update, you should install it.

 Likewise, such platforms come with hundreds of plugins that ensure better website functionality.
 However, not all of these add-ons are safe.
 The article published on the WPMU DEV website brings some practical tips on how to identify safe WP plugins.

-Plugins that are provided by safe sources will be regularly updated, as well.
+Safe sources will provide plugins with regular updates as well.
 That will keep the website in question more secure from online threats.

 The importance of using strong passwords

 The issue of passwords is a two-way problem.

 On the one hand, there are website owners who don’t pay enough attention to their login credentials.